mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_script_gwimage.md

 This section shows how to create an API Gateway Docker image using an existing API Gateway deployment package (FED file) and customized configuration from an existing API Gateway installation.

+### Before you start
-Ensure that your FED file contains the following:

-* API Gateway version 7.7 configuration.
+* Ensure that your FED file contains API Gateway version 7.7 configuration.
+* Use only IP addresses that are accessible at runtime.
+For example, the FED file cannot contain IP addresses of container-based Admin Node Managers and API Gateways, as IP addresses are usually dynamically assigned in a Docker network.
-* You can upgrade existing projects (from version 7.5.1 or later) using `projupgrade`, see [Upgrade an API Gateway project](/docs/apigtw_devops/deploy_package_tools#upgrade-an-api-gateway-project).
+* You can upgrade existing projects (from version 7.5.1 or later) using `projupgrade`.
+For more information, see [Upgrade an API Gateway project](/docs/apigtw_devops/deploy_package_tools#upgrade-an-api-gateway-project).
 * You can also upgrade existing FED files using Policy Studio or `upgradeconfig`.

-* Only IP addresses that are accessible at runtime.
-For example, the FED file cannot contain IP addresses of container-based Admin Node Managers and API Gateways, as IP addresses are usually dynamically assigned in a Docker network.
+### Add files and folders to API Gateway directory

-Use the `--merge-dir` option to add more files and folders to the `apigateway` directory inside the image:
+You can use the `--merge-dir` option to add more files and folders to the `apigateway` directory inside the image.

-* The merge directory must be called `apigateway` and must have the same directory structure as in an API Gateway installation.
+The merge directory must be called `apigateway`, and must have the same directory structure as in an API Gateway installation.

-* For example, to add an optional custom `envSettings.props` file to your image, copy `envSettings.props` to a new directory named `/tmp/apigateway/groups/emt-group/emt-service/conf/`, and specify `/tmp/apigateway` to the `--merge-dir` option.
+For example, to add an optional custom `envSettings.props` file to your image, copy `envSettings.props` to a new directory named `/tmp/apigateway/groups/emt-group/emt-service/conf/`, and specify `/tmp/apigateway` to the `--merge-dir` option.

-* To add custom JAR files to your image, copy the JAR files to a new directory named `/tmp/apigateway/ext/lib/` and specify `/tmp/apigateway` to the `--merge-dir` option.
+To add custom JAR files to your image, copy the JAR files to a new directory named `/tmp/apigateway/ext/lib/` and specify `/tmp/apigateway` to the `--merge-dir` option.

 {{< alert title="Note" color="primary" >}} The `envSettings.props` file specifies settings such as the port the Admin Node Manager listens on (default of `8090`) and the session timeout for API Gateway Manager (default of 12 hours).
 This file must contain only IP addresses and host names that are accessible at runtime.
 It cannot contain IP addresses of container-based Admin Node Managers and API Gateways because these are usually dynamically assigned in a Docker network.{{< /alert >}}